sunlightlabs/brisket/data/docs/data.rst

 	``C`` for committees, ``O`` for organizations, ``P`` for politicians.

 recipient_category
 	The five character industry category code of the recipient assigned by CRP or NIMSP.
+A full listing of categories and category orders can be found in catcodes.csv.

 recipient_category_order
 	The three character industry code of the recipient assigned by CRP or NIMSP.
+A full listing of categories and category orders can be found in catcodes.csv.

 committee_name
 	The name of the committee associated with the recipient of the contribution.
 This may be a parent committee or the election committee for the candidate.